-Beneficiaries of an absolute trust cannot be changed, and may be subject to the laws of intestacy which means that if they die having not made a will, their share of the trust fund could go back into your estate.
+Beneficiaries of an Absolute Trust cannot be changed, and may be subject to the laws of intestacy which means that if they die having not made a will, their share of the trust fund could go back into your estate.
 [The adviser should discuss who they considered appointing and detail the discussions with the client - for example if they want to appoint minor beneficiaries they should make it clear that they are unable to make a will etc].

-Reason for choosing an absolute trust
+Reason for choosing absolute trust

 We have chosen this option as you are certain who you wish to benefit from the trust.
 We have chosen [name(s) of beneficiary] to be your named beneficiaries.
 Please be aware that if your named beneficiary dies before you then this may create a potential IHT liability; with the value of their rights under the trust falling into their estate.
-Their rights under the trust will pass to their personal representatives/administrators to distribute in line with their will or, if there is no will, under the laws of intestacy.
-The IFA should make specific comments as to the beneficiaries' circumstances and perhaps cite that they have discussed with the client amending or creating wills for the beneficiary to avoid monies potentially falling back to the client]
+Their rights under the trust will pass to their personal representatives/administrators to distribute in line with their will or, if there is no will, under letters of administration.
+[The IFA should make specific comments as to the beneficiaries' circumstances and perhaps cite that they have discussed with the client amending or creating wills for the beneficiary to avoid monies potentially falling back to the client]

-3.6 IN-HOUSE PROFESSIONAL TRUSTEE SERVICE
+3.6 IN-HOUSE TRUST COMPANY

 Being a trustee can be a time-consuming and often complex role.
-Utmost International Trustee Solutions Limited offers a competitively priced professional trustee service to bonds issued by Utmost International Isle of Man Limited.
-By investing in the Estate Planning Bond you are able to make use of this comprehensive professional trustee service.
+Utmost International Trustee Solutions Limited offers competitively priced services to bonds and trusts issued by Utmost.
+By investing in the Generation Planning Bond you are able to make use of this comprehensive professional trustee service.
 We discussed how this would ease your worries with regards to picking and choosing family members to act as trustees and ensure that your trustees are not affected by incapacity through death or personal circumstances.